rodnaph/cail/README.md

 When given a message to parse it will still require the connection to its associated folder to fetch its data from.
-Also be aware that the _:id_ attached to each message is dependent on its folder, and can change depending on if messages get deleted or moved.
+Also be aware that the _:id_ attached to each message is dependent on its folder, and can change depending on if messages get deleted or moved - so use `uid` where available.

 ## Attachments